- Uncovering the Timeless Appeal of Why Evening Dresses Will Never Go Out of Style - September 11, 2023

 Think about any event as a unique entity with its own personality and fingerprint – it’s greater than a theme – it’s telling a story that is the spectacle’s soul.

 JOVANI: Where do you find inspiration when creating an original tabletop layout?

 KRISTIN BANTA: Simple statements can make a big impact.
-It’s not about walls of flowers and gigantic centerpieces, it’s about thoughtful design and relevant details to who you are as a couple.
+It’s not about walls of flowers and gigantic centerpieces; it’s about thoughtful design and relevant details to who you are as a couple.
 Sometimes the most simple designs are the most dramatic.
 And personalization – that doesn’t mean putting a monogram on everything, it means importing personality.

 Then determine your top priorities for the day.
-Once these things have been considered, you can successfully elect where to spend your investment and can additionally get a clear idea of what details will make the day special and memorable for you and your guests.
+Once these things have been considered, you can successfully elect where to spend your investment and get a clear idea of what details will make the day special and memorable for you and your guests.

 JOVANI: We love outdoor weddings!
 What are some gorgeous ways to add rustic touches to a countryside or garden wedding?

 KRISTIN BANTA: I like to introduce a paradoxical element between the space and the event design.
 Hence, if hosting within a barn, I often elect to import luxe elements to give sophistication to the rustic or natural surroundings.